 Agricultural land in the West and North West region occupies 3,640 square kilometres, or 16 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 13,650 square kilometres, or 61 per cent of the region.
 The most common land use by area is nature conservation, which occupies 7,140 square kilometres or 32 per cent of the West and North West region, followed by production forestry (3,150 square kilometres, 14 per cent of the region).

-Health care and social assistance was the largest employment sector with 7,400 people, followed by retail trade with 6,600 people, and manufacturing with 5,600 people.
-Other important employment sectors in the region were construction, agriculture, forestry and fishing, and accommodation and food services.
-The agriculture, forestry and fishing sector employed 3,800 people, representing 7 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 7,500 people, followed by retail trade with 6,200 people, and manufacturing with 5,400 people.
+Other important employment sectors in the region were construction; agriculture, forestry and fishing; and education and training.
+The agriculture, forestry and fishing sector employed 3,700 people, representing 7 per cent of the region's workforce.

 Value of agricultural production